The Matchlighters Scholars Program

 “I come from a single parent household, my father does not support us in any way at all and my mother has just recently been let go of due to financial struggles, but I would like to ask for your help.
 Please light a little match to guide me through this.”

-The Matchlighters Scholars Program connects generous and experienced college counselors with highly motivated students from low-income households across the country, to deliver college admissions help to those who need it most.
+The Matchlighters Scholars Program connects experienced college counselors with highly motivated students from low-income households, delivering 10 hours of free, one-on-one college admissions support to those who need it most.

 Step 1